 Decent mix of follow to no follow, and mostly text based links.

-Here is the love/hate part we talked about earlier.
 If we only looked at Moz, it would appear that this domain would be a great buy.
-Not showing any red flags other than having a DA 20 with no backlinks?… The problem is Moz just doesn’t collect as much data as the others, and miss some sites in their reports.
-They are the only ones that offer a free API though, and whiteboard fridays are amazing.
-So Respect the mustache <3
+Not showing any red flags other than having a DA 20 with no backlinks?… The problem is Moz just doesn’t collect as much data as the others, and miss links in their reports.
+They are the only ones that offer a free API though.

 Final thoughts on this domain: Do Not buy it, its not going to be worth the headaches.
 The best thing to do would be to find a brand new one, or keep digging for a another expired domain.
 Not unless you just HAVE to have this domain for some lovely reason.